nicercode/2024_R_intermediate/README.md

 install.packages("tidyverse")
 ```

-Location: GO7 CATS ROOM - Computer lab

 ## Overview

 ### Day 1
-- Outline of course, logistics, housekeeping - Daniel
+- Outline of course, logistics, housekeeping
-- Intro to for loops - Will
+- Intro to for loops
-- Tidyverse refresh - Fonti + Daniel
+- Tidyverse refresh
   - Pipes
   - dplyr
-- Vectorised functions - Daniel
+- Vectorised functions
-- purrr (map, map2 and variants) - Aniko
+- purrr (map, map2 and variants)

 ### Day 2

-- Gapminder intro - Will
-- Structure of a function - Fonti
+- Structure of a function
-- Using own functions with map - Daniel
+- Using own functions with map
-- Anonymous functions in map - Aniko
+- Anonymous functions in map
+- Nest workflow
-- Longer functions - Will
+- Longer functions